Home >> Industrial products >> Peruvian ginseng-Maca

 Maca herb (Lepidium meyenii) is a root-like vegetable shaped like a radish.
 It is also called Peruvian Ginseng.
 Most botanists now consider the widely cultivated Maca of today to be a newer domesticated species: Lepidium peruvianum.
 The Maca is related to the radish and the turnip, and this shows in the growth habit, size, and proportions of the root.

-The main active constituents in Maca root that cause the reputed sexual actions are the amino acids phenylalanine, tyrosine, histidine, arginine and a chemical called p-methoxybenzyl isothiocyanate, which has reputed aphrodisiac properties.
+The main active constituents in Maca root are the amino acids phenylalanine, tyrosine, histidine, arginine and a chemical called p-methoxybenzyl isothiocyanate, which has reputed aphrodisiac properties.

 Introduction

-maca wortel Photo: The Maca is similar to a radish, but off-white to yellow in color.
-The root of the Maca is used for medicinal purposes, and it is the edible part of the plant.
+maca wortel Photo: The Maca is similar to a radish, but off-white to yellow in colour.
+The root of the Maca is used for beneficial purposes, and it is the edible part of the plant.

 maca gemalen wortel Photo: Most commonly the Maca is dried and ground for usage.
 Maca is the only cultivated cruciferous species which produces starch.